pajjaecat/ORI-SRD/docs/HowToUse/howToUse.rst

 .. note::
    This step is only necessary if one wants to apply Ori to networks different from |uppernet| and |lowernet|.
+   Otherwise, all the necessary files to smoothly run simulations for the previously mentioned networks are already present in the repository.

 - Add networks (lower and upper) files to  `Pickle_files <https://github.com/pajjaecat/ORI-SRD/tree/main/Ressources/Pickle_files>`_;